Dr Aneesh Barai

 -

-I am Programme Director for the MA Digital Literacies, Culture and Education.
-As well as this, I regularly teach and supervise on the BA Education, Culture and Childhood, iPGCE, MA Education, MA Early Childhood Education (Distance), and the EdD programme, and supervise PhD students.
+From 2022-2024 I was Programme Director for the MA Digital Literacies, Culture and Education.
+I have also previously taught on the iPGCE, MA Early Childhood Education (Distance), and the EdD taught programme.

-On the BA, I currently contribute to the following modules:
+On the BA, I have contributed to the following modules:

 -EDU108 Social and Historical Constructions of Childhood